auvishekdas/python-fundamentals/README.md

 * `program16.py` - Implementation of a grading system using chained comparison operators to evaluate numeric marks.
 * `program17.py` - Practical exploration of 'while' loops, including number sequences, text repetition, and filtering even/odd numbers.
 * `program18.py` - Practical application of 'while' loops to calculate the sum of consecutive natural numbers and custom arithmetic progression series (e.g., 3 + 6 + 9 + ... + n).
+* `program19.py` - Practical implementation of loop control statements (break and continue) to prematurely terminate or skip iterations inside a 'while' loop.
+* `program20.py` - Exploration of basic Python list operations, including positive/negative indexing, slicing, concatenation, repetition, and membership testing (in/not in).

 ## 🛠️ Environment
 * **IDE:** Thonny